FINAL SHOW ROLES - 2021/2

 Indicative content includes:

-A senior role(s) in any of the core production pathways (Lighting, Sound, Stage Management, and Design Realisation) and, where agreed, support roles in non-pathway disciplines.
-Students will work within a team under the supervision of a senior member of that department, and significantly contribute to or create components making up part or whole of the managerial, design and technical elements required for the performance.
+A senior role(s) in any of the core production pathways (Lighting, Sound, Stage Management, and Construction and Scenic Arts) and, where agreed, support roles in non-pathway disciplines.
+Students will work within a team under the supervision of a senior member of that department, and significantly contribute to or create components making up part or whole of the managerial, design and technical elements required for the performance which may or may not be streamed and which may or may not be performed for a live audience

 In exceptional circumstance, and with prior approval from the Course Leader, external work placements can be undertaken out of term time.